Beartown (TV series): Marketing and release

-In June 2020, HBO announced via press release that the series would be released in the autumn simultaneously on HBO Nordic and HBO Europe.
-The announcement was accompanied by release of first still photographs and a teaser.
-The first two episodes of Beartown premiered on 18 October 2020, with the remaining three being released weekly afterwards.
+Beartown was previewed at the Nordic TV Drama Vision event in January 2020.
+In June, HBO announced via press release that the series would premiere in the autumn simultaneously on HBO Nordic and HBO Europe.
+The announcement was accompanied by the release of the first still photographs and a teaser.
+On 18 October, the first two episodes of Beartown premiered, with the remaining three being released weekly afterwards.
 By 30 November, it was the tenth most-watched series on HBO Nordic.
-The series was made available to North American audiences the following year via Max, on 22 February 2021.

-In 2023, it was reported that the series was no longer accessible for streaming on Max.
-Beartown and 20 other HBO Europe originals were moved to the Skyshowtime streaming platform.
+The series premiered to North American audiences on 22 February 2021 via Max.
+Beartown and other Scandinavian productions were later removed from the platform, with a spokesperson from HBO remarking that the change was due to a planned upcoming merger between HBO Max and Discovery+.
+In 2023, Beartown and 20 other programmes were picked up by SkyShowtime.
+After a period of inaccessibility due to the network shuffling, the series was again made available for streaming via SVT Play on 1 April 2026.